Differentially Private Methods for Compositional Data: Methods

 In the previous section, we argued that implementing MCMC algorithms to sample from models (\ref{eq:DPposterior1b}) or (\ref{eq:DPposterior2}) is unfeasible.
-To bypass this issue, we rely on ABC approaches, which do not require evaluating either the likelihood or the prior \citep{tavare1997inferring}.
+To bypass this issue, we implement ABC approaches, which do not require evaluating either the likelihood or the prior \citep{tavare1997inferring}.